grdw/grdw/_posts/2022-09-12-project-euler-60-prime-pair-sets.md

 }
 ```

 Obviously, we can make this a bit faster because the pairs of "3 and 11" are "311" and "113" which are the same pairs as "11 and 3" but in a different order.
 Both look the same, and don't have to be checked again.
-To make it slighty more optimal:
+To make it slightly more optimal:

 ```rust
 for i in 0..primes.len() {